NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2:256

+**New topic**: Freedom of religion

 > Let there be no compulsion in religion, for the truth stands out clearly from falsehood

 One of the verses used to defend Islam.
 It was written before Muhammad went to Medina, during the time he was outnumbered.
 But that tone changed once he had an army.
 Islam always plays meek and nice when outnumbered, but once they gain power the tyranny begins.

 # Surah 2:257

-Regular warnings and threats.
+**New topic**: Regular warnings and threats.

 # Surah 2:258-260

+**New topic**: More pseudo-history

-Three apocryphal stories about Abraham arguing withNinrod, an Israelite man whom Allah killed and raised after a hundred years, and another story about Abraham cutting birds to pieces and Allah resurrecting them.
+Three apocryphal stories about Abraham arguing with Nimrod, an Israelite man whom Allah killed and raised after a hundred years, and another story about Abraham cutting birds to pieces and Allah resurrecting them.

 The Quran is full of weird apocryphal fables and corrupted stories.
 But someone growing up with them would say that the canonical stories are false.

 # Surah 2:261-274

-Donations and charity.
+**New topic**: Donations and charity.

 Allah blesses those who give him money and curses those who don't.

 Surah 2:266 is cryptic but commentaries say it means that if someone does good and then turn to doing bad, all his good deeds are cancelled.